 Spiritual, moral, social and cultural values are cultivated through PE.
 Pupils are always encouraged to challenge themselves and be confident in their own abilities.
 Fair play and good sportsmanship are promoted through the School Games Values.
 Collaborative learning and team building activities assist children with turn taking, listening, communicating, leadership skills and resolving conflicts.
 Finally, inclusive lessons that challenge and engage everyone ensures all children are working collaboratively regardless of gender, religion or culture.
 Fundamental British Values are promoted within PE, as all our pupils are encouraged to share ideas and value those of others.
 Through the involvement in sport and PE, we learn to work together and respect everyone being inclusive of all abilities and cultural backgrounds.
 We use the School Games Values programme to support SMSC and FBV across our PE curriculum.
 The School Games Values are key features of our lesson and are also promoted in assemblies and competitions.

 Children participate in a wide range of festivals through our links with Surrey Heath Primary School Sports Association (SHPSSA).
 In addition to weekly PE lessons, children have access to extra-curricular activities such as football, gymnastics, netball, dodgeball, archery, table tennis and golf.
+Through this, the children are able to experience a competitive environment in new surroundings which can often build resilience and confidence.

 By the time children leave South Camberley they: